DaveBackus/Data_Bootcamp_Book/pandas-input.md

 * In both:  Open the file in Excel, click on File, and read the path from the Info tab.

-**Exercise.** Try the appropriate one on your computer to make sure it works.
-Let us know if it doesn't.
+**Exercise.** Read `test.csv` using the path and the method described above.
+Let us know if you have trouble.

 **Reading from the current working directory.** An alternative is to set the current working directory (cwd), which is where Python will look for files.
 We can set that with Python's [os module](https://docs.python.org/3.5/library/os.html).
 What you'll need is the location of the `Data_Bootcamp` directory.